hall757/aerohacking/README.md

 ### Why?

 These are great devices.
 If you need to manage a bunch of APs for your business or institution, [check them out](https://www.extremenetworks.com/).
 I would never do this to a device I depended on.
 I don't even have any ideas of what else I would add or modify on them.
 The only real issue I have is I wish there were a way to authenticate to the devices with ssh keys rather than passwords.
 With root, that is no longer a problem.

-I may sacrifice one of my AP230's to see if I can get OpenWRT running on it, but don't hold your breath.
+I have already sacrificed one of my AP230's to see if I can get OpenWRT running on it.
+It ended up with no MAC address so I couldn't to any kind of restore.
+I might try another, but don't hold your breath.
+It took two years to try it the first time.

 ### More resources

 1. Vendor documentation to the **[CLI](https://docs.aerohive.com/330000/docs/help/english/ng/Content/reference/docs/cli-reference-guides.htm?Highlight=CLI)**.  [via archive.org](https://web.archive.org/web/20210419193316/https://docs.aerohive.com/330000/docs/help/english/ng/Content/reference/docs/cli-reference-guides.htm)
 2. Homeassistant [device tracker](https://www.home-assistant.io/integrations/device_tracker) add-on that can monitor multiple aerohive APs at the same time.  **[github.com/hall757/homeassistant-addons](https://github.com/hall757/homeassistant-addons)**
+3. Tools and documentation for Aerohive **[AP230](https://github.com/Heisath/aerohive-ap230)**

 ### Before we go